 These tests are done by independent scientists and engineers.
 They received no remuneration from HEX Systems or goBallistic.
 Download at will.

 Assumptions are common, and myths abound.
-To aid both shooters and organisers, the NQRA decided to run tests on both New and Used eTargets before the 2016 Queen’s Shoot.
+To aid both shooters and organizers, the NQRA decided to run tests on both New and Used eTargets before the 2016 Queen’s Shoot.
 These tests have been carried out as rigorously as one would assess and calibrate any precision measuring instrument.

 By David Stewart and Peter Smith: A major purpose of this testing was to properly investigate the errors on a paper target to provide a scientifically measured baseline against which the various electronic target systems may be compared.

-By David Stewart and Peter Smith: The question of suitability of electronic targets for premier competitions has been around for a while and a few years ago many people, including us, tried to specify an acceptable e-Target accuracy in terms of a maximum angular error.
+By David Stewart and Peter Smith: The question of the suitability of electronic targets for premier competitions has been around for a while and a few years ago many people, including us, tried to specify an acceptable e-Target accuracy in terms of a maximum angular error.

 By David Stewart and Peter Smith: The testing was intended simply to determine the precision of the Silver Mountain Target as an instrument for measuring the position of bullet holes but ended up being as much about the set-up of the system and the way set-up affects precision.

-A fifth and final series of tests of the Silver Mountain electronic target system was conducted at the Wongetti Rifle Range in Cairns on the 27th October 2017 to provide performance data of the system at 800 metres.
+A fifth and final series of tests of the Silver Mountain electronic target system was conducted at the Wongetti Rifle Range in Cairns on the 27th October 2017 to provide performance data of the system at 800 meters.

-By David Stewart and Peter Smith: Five tests of the HEXTA 2 electronic target system were conducted at the Wongetti Rifle Range in Cairns AU on the 27th October 2017 to provide performance data of the system at 800 metres.
+By David Stewart and Peter Smith: Five tests of the HEXTA 2 electronic target system were conducted at the Wongetti Rifle Range in Cairns AU on the 27th October 2017 to provide performance data of the system at 800 meters.

 Determining the Position and Trajectory of Supersonic Projectiles from Acoustic Measurements by Paul Kisatsky TACOM-ARDEC

-Testing and report by Bruce Daniel, Daniel Consultants Pty Ltd July 12, 2017: Accuracy tests were performed on two brands of electronic target used in high power rifle / fullbore competition: (i) HEXTA-002 Match-Grade target (“HEXTA”), manufactured by HEX Systems Pty Ltd, Australia, and (ii) SMT model G2 (“SMT”), manufactured by Silver Mountain Targets, Canada.
-Bruce Daniel received remuneration for his work, and placed his credentials on the line.
+Testing and report by Bruce Daniel, Daniel Consultants Pty Ltd July 12, 2017: Accuracy tests were performed on two brands of electronic target used in high power rifle / full-bore competition: (i) HEXTA-002 Match-Grade target (“HEXTA”), manufactured by HEX Systems Pty Ltd, Australia, and (ii) SMT model G2 (“SMT”), manufactured by Silver Mountain Targets, Canada.
+Bruce Daniel received remuneration for his work and placed his credentials on the line.